Leon Schlesinger: Appearances in shorts

 Leon Schlesinger appeared as himself in Freleng's short You Ought to Be in Pictures (1940), one that combines live action with animation.
-In this short, Mel Blanc voices Daffy Duck, Porky Pig, and all other characters, except Schlesinger, who dubbed his voice because the studio did not have a sound camera.
+In this short, Mel Blanc voices Daffy Duck, Porky Pig, and all other characters (including the live human studio security guard), except Schlesinger, who dubbed his voice because the studio did not have a sound camera.
 In the film the stuttering Porky is unable to pronounce "Mr. Schlesinger," eventually giving up and addressing him as "Leon".
 As with other Warner cartoon staffers, Schlesinger appeared in caricature form in such cartoons as Hollywood Steps Out, Russian Rhapsody and Nutty News.

 Later life and career

 Schlesinger remained head of the animation studio until 1944 when he sold his assets to Warner Bros.
 Eddie Selzer assumed Schlesinger's position as producer.
 He continued to market the characters and headed Warners's Theater Services unit.

 Schlesinger was an avid racehorse fan and was a director of the Western Harness Racing Association.

 Schlesinger died from a viral infection on Christmas Day, 1949.
 He is interred in the Beth Olam Mausoleum inside the Hollywood Forever Cemetery in Hollywood, California.